-The Command Object in ADO.NET executes SQL statements and Stored Procedures against the data source specified in the C# Connection Object.
-The Command Object requires an instance of a C# Connection Object for executing the SQL statements .
+The Command Object within ADO.NET serves the purpose of executing SQL statements and Stored Procedures against the designated data source, as specified in the C# Connection Object.
+To execute SQL statements, the Command Object relies on a valid instance of the C# Connection Object.

 Click the following links to see some important built in methods uses in the Command Object to execute the SQL statements.